Frequently Asked Questions

 Also see our About the Project page for project description and timeline.

-Wouldn’t the project create a lot of mosquito habitat?
-Mosquitoes are another major concern raised by many individuals.
+How does the project address mosquitos?
+Mosquitoes are a concern raised by many in the local community.
 The extent to which the project would increase mosquito habitat was analyzed and described in the project's Environmental Impact Statement.
-The Mitigation Commission will continue to provide funding to Utah County for monitoring mosquito populations in the project vicinity.
-This information will be used to guide mosquito control efforts as we begin to construct the project.
+The Mitigation Commission provides funding to Utah County for additional monitoring mosquito in the project vicinity.
+This information is used to guide mosquito control efforts.

-How will the existing portion of the river be affected?
-The downstream-most section of the existing Provo River channel will still be there and will receive a guaranteed minimum flow of water.
-A small dam will be constructed at the end of the channel, near Utah Lake, to maintain a relatively constant water level year-round, and an aeration system will be installed.
-Other improvements will include non-motorized boat launches and fishing access points.
+How has the original lowest portion of Provo River been affected?
+The downstream-most section of the original Provo River channel remains and receives a guaranteed minimum flow of water through a contructed diversion structure.
+A small dam at the end of the channel, near Utah Lake, was constructed to maintain a relatively constant water level year-round, and an aeration system has been installed to maintain oxygen levels that support a community fishery.
+Other improvements along the channel include non-motorized boat launches and fishing and piers.

 Is hunting allowed?
 Utah Division of Wildlife Resources (UDWR) will own and manage the delta, partially as a Waterfowl Management Area which is now open to fishing and waterfowl hunting, but hunters should note there are several no-shooting zones in the area.
 The No Shooting Area (safety zone) exists to ensure the safety of all those in the delta, nearby Provo High School, and adjacent private properties.
 Respecting the safety zone and private property boundaries will help ensure the future of hunting on the Provo River Delta.
 Visitors should note they will find many large, easy-to-spot signs that identify the hunt area boundaries within the delta, as well as multiple maps and signs along the trails to serve as a reminder that hunting is allowed only in specific areas.
 Anglers and boaters should note the Utah Wildlife Board recently approved 2025 fishing regulations for the area and only nonmotorized boats will be allowed in the new delta.